Branding Mistakes That Lead to Legal IP Trouble When Trying To Get A Trademark

 Even after you get a trademark or complete logo registration, your work isn’t done.
 You must actively monitor the market for potential infringements and enforce your rights when necessary.

 Ignoring infringements allows counterfeiters and copycats to thrive, weakening your brand’s distinctiveness.
+Over time, failure to enforce rights can even erode your legal standing, as courts may interpret inaction as acceptance of misuse.

 7. Using the TM or ® Symbol Incorrectly